Tangerine-Community/Tangerine/docs/system-administrator/installation.md

     **T_ARCHIVE_PWAS_TO_DISK="false"**

 ### Automatic historical form versions
 Every time you update a form; Tangerine uses git to store this change in the file system.
 The first setting tells Tangerine to commit form changes automatically, and the second option indicates how often a commit is made (in milliseconds).
 When you create a release, we also create a git tag in the form repository.
-Note that we don't show this on the interace butyou can use the command line to find older verions of the forms
+Note that we don't show this on the interface but you can use the command line to find older versions of the forms.

 **T_AUTO_COMMIT="true"**
 **T_AUTO_COMMIT_FREQUENCY="6000000"**

 **All other settings remain unchanged on a generic site setup**